cesarolea/chip8-clj/README.md

 ![horns.ch8 running in chip8-clj](https://raw.githubusercontent.com/cesarolea/chip8-clj/master/resources/horns.png)

 chip8-clj is a Chip8 interpreter written in Clojure.
+It mutates state all over the place, so please don't use it as an example of how to write proper Clojure code.
+It also doesn't implement sound and keypresses (yet).

 ## Usage